nkudeba/jqparser/README.md

-# Automated .json parser for jq
+# Automated .json parser for node-jq

 ## How to use